Did you know that The Anti-Assignment Act prohibits the sale of government contracts?

 - Contractors fail when the contracting officer is suspect of the actual assets sold.

-Government Novation Contract Law Requirements in Asset Purchase Sales
+Government Contract Novation Agreement Requirements in Asset Purchase Sales

 - Generally, a novation agreement is not required in a stock purchase sale.

-At Watson & Associates, our federal novation law attorneys will weigh in and provide insight to transferors or transferee’s and advise on the potential legal issues that can arise.
-See additional information about government novations.
+At Watson & Associates, our contract novation law lawyers will weigh in and provide insight to transferors or transferee’s and advise on the potential legal issues that can arise.
+See additional information about government contract novations.